Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Standing-With-ESLint.md

 I really enjoy naming conventions in books or stories, so in independent projects, I would like to made some absurd naming conventions.
 This would only be if I knew that no one else was going to look at my work.
 The idea is that I make varibles and methods names go after a theme, for example in heritance I would name the parent class Zeus and name all the classes beneath that one something like Hercules.
 I do this to make coding a little more fun, but in reality I might just end up naming variables something like "please_Work" if I am really struggling, which I hope I don't succumb to.
+But hopefully, I just have a bunch of inside jokes that I can laugh at by myself.